vimmit/Eye-exercise/README.md

 ## Exercise on eyes

 The eyes follow the movement of the mouse.
 Eye and the eye balls are made using CSS.
-I get the X and Y coordinates of the mouse pointer whenever the mouse moves and divide it with window's width and height respectively and get percentage of it.
+I get the X and Y coordinates of the mouse pointer whenever the mouse moves and divide it by window's width and height respectively and get percentage of it.
 Then I set the top and left properties of each ball to corresponding Y and X.
 ![Screenshot Eye exercise](https://user-images.githubusercontent.com/22720260/195969854-46c95d54-8a7d-4d7a-83c7-3b5b2800dc5d.png)

 How to Run: Move your mouse around the screen and the eye balls will follow your mouse pointer.

 Roadmap of future improvements: I would add more features to make it look like a face such as mouth, nose, eyebrows and the boundary of the face.

-MIT License
+License: MIT License

 Copyright (c) 2020 John Williams